Jerusalem

 According to Rice's own State Department, Israeli Jews are subject to official discrimination in Iraq.
 If you thought that "Documents Relating to Jews" was a thing of the past, think again.

 1. The head of the Jewish community in Baghdad does not maintain records of births.
 Birth certificates issued by him are based either on Iraq Government Census Books or on evidence given by reliable persons.
-Jews who were born in Baghdad but are now living in foreign countries may obtain birth certificates by submitting evidence of date and place of birth duly certified by the head of the Jewish community in the place of the applicant's present residence.
+Jews who were born in Baghdad but are now living in foreign countries may obtain birth certificates by submitting evidence of date and place of birth duly certified by the head of the Jewish community in the place of the applicant's present residence.2.
+Records of marriages and divorces are maintained by the head of the Jewish community in Baghdad, and marriage and divorce certificates issued by him are based on these records.

 3. No certificates are issued by the head of the Jewish community in Baghdad to Jews who are residents of Israel.